Martin Lacko: Reception

-The picture of the uprising painted by Lacko is much more multifaceted than earlier accounts, but Tönsmeyer is critical of the fact that Lacko does not take into account the results of international research and, in Tönsmeyer's opinion, pursues a ‘historical-political intention’.
-Lacko constructs an image of history for Slovak society for which he claims ‘truth’, offers military ‘heroes’ in particular and hopes that his readership will take a positive view of Slovak statehood.
-The German historian Martin Zückert also comments on Lacko's monograph on the Slovakian National Uprising.
-In his essay (2011) on the Slovakian resistance against the Tiso regime, Zückert categorises Lacko's work among those accounts that ‘critically assess the role of the partisans and the Soviet Union’ and have recently caused controversy in Slovakia.
+The picture of the uprising painted by Lacko is much more multifaceted than earlier accounts, but Tönsmeyer is critical of the fact that Lacko does not take into account the results of international research and, in Tönsmeyer's opinion, pursues a 'historical-political intention'.
+Lacko constructs an image of history for Slovak society for which he claims 'truth', offers military 'heroes' in particular and hopes that his readership will take a positive view of Slovak statehood.
+The German historian Martin Zückert also comments on Lacko's monograph on the Slovak National Uprising.
+In his essay (2011) on the Slovak resistance against the Tiso regime, Zückert categorises Lacko's work among those accounts that 'critically assess the role of the partisans and the Soviet Union' and have recently caused controversy in Slovakia.
 The Czech historian Lenka Šindelářová (2013), on the other hand, writes about Lacko's account of the history of Slovakia from 1939 to 1945, also published in 2008, that Lacko's work and that of Ivan Kamenec and Ján Korček in particular proved to be helpful for an overall picture of developments in the Slovak state.

 In 2014, a controversy broke out in Slovakia over Lacko.
-The ultra-nationalist Slovakian website www.29august1944.sk, which criticised the Slovak National Uprising against the National Socialists and the Slovak collaborationist regime as an ‘anti-national betrayal’, named Martin Lacko as one of the historians supporting it.
-Since then, he has been cited in Slovakian media as a ‘controversial historian’.
+The ultra-nationalist Slovak website 29august1944.sk, which criticised the Slovak National Uprising against the National Socialists and the Slovak collaborationist regime as an 'anti-national betrayal', named Martin Lacko as one of the historians supporting it.
+Since then, he has been cited in Slovak media as a 'controversial historian'.